reddit/baseplate.py/docs/baseplate/secrets.rst

 --------------

 The secret fetcher is a sidecar that is run as a single daemon on each server.
-It authenticates to Vault as the server itself and gets appropriate policies for access to secrets accordingly.
+It can authenticate to Vault either as the server itself (through an AWS-signed instance identity document) or through a mounted JWT when running within a Kubernetes pod.
+It then gets access to secrets based upon the policies mapped to the role it authenticated as.
 Once authenticated, it fetches a given list of secrets from Vault and stores all of the data in a local file.
 It will automatically re-fetch secrets as their leases expire, ensuring that key rotation happens on schedule.

 Because this is a sidecar, individual application processes don't need to talk directly to Vault for simple secret tokens (but can do so if needed for more